outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-07-01-will-i-belong-here.md

 ---
 The first thing I do when looking into a new company is ask myself 'will I belong here?'.
 This is because I need to feel seen, valued, heard, respected and connected to others to be at my best and contribute as fully as I can.

-I'll give a breakdown of 5 things I look for as a (white) female in tech when I try to answer this question to help you generate some ideas about how you can start to attract more diverse people into roles in your company.
-After this I'll run through the exact process that happened that resulted in my joining my latest role at [Zego](https://www.zego.com/) as a concrete example.
+I'll give a breakdown of 5 things I look for as a (white) woman in tech when I try to answer this question to help you generate some ideas about how you can start to attract more diverse people into roles in your company.
+After this, I'll run through the exact process that happened that resulted in my joining my latest role at [Zego](https://www.zego.com/) as a concrete example.
 # 1. What's The Make-Up of the Company?
 When I find an interesting company I go straight to the Team page on their website or LinkedIn.
 I'm trying to see if there's anyone who looks like me on that page and more specifically is there anyone that looks like me higher up in the company.
-If the C-suite are all male and pale and there's a void of female leadership it tells me that there's a high chance the people managing me will not be able to empathise with me and my situation.
+If the C-suite are all male and pale and there's a void of women in leadership it tells me that there's a high chance the people managing me will not be able to empathise with me and my situation.

-If the only females in the company are junior support developers or non-technical it's going to ring real alarm bells for me in terms of where I can progress in the company and I'm going to be looking for some comfort that tells me otherwise.
+If the only women in the company are junior support developers or non-technical it's going to ring real alarm bells for me in terms of where I can progress in the company and I'm going to be looking for some comfort that tells me otherwise.
 At best my concern will be that I'm going to feel isolated and at worst it's going to hold back my progress.
 I want to know someone 'gets it' and can sponsor/mentor me so that I can progress.

 It's very hard to feel like you belong when no one around you looks like you or has walked the path you are on.

 Some questions to ask:
 - Do you have a team page?
 It's better to be honest about where you are at and own it/address it than try to hide it.
-- Where are females situated in your company?
-Do you have any female tech leadership?
+- Where are women situated in your company?
+Do you have any women in tech leadership?
-- Are females being sponsored/mentored/given opportunities for growth in your company?
+- Are women being sponsored/mentored/given opportunities for growth in your company?

 # 2. Who Are the Humans Behind the Company?
 Even if your company is all male and pale, I might still be interested if I can get comfort that the teams I'll be working with are emotionally mature, supportive and will treat me with respect.
 A bit of text about each team member can go a long way so that I can learn that others love to dance, watch wrestling, pet cats, look at racoons, play board games, collect Pokemon and do whatever other cool human activities we could share in common.
 If I only see a sea of male faces with no context, it doesn't help me understand what level of emotional burden I'm undertaking as the first non-male to join the team.

 Company or technical team values can help with this too if they are published and operationalised.
 If I can see the behaviours and concrete ways the people in your company work then I can get a better idea of if I'm going to feel like I belong or not.

 I love blogs about the people in the company, it was one of the main things that attracted me to [Zego](https://www.zego.com/) where I now work.
-There was a wealth of blogs about other females in the business, what they love doing outside of work, why they joined the company and how they find working there.
-It wasn't just them though, it was a wide range of employees so the females were not burdened in isolation with doing this extra work.
+There was a wealth of blogs about other women in the business, what they love doing outside of work, why they joined the company and how they find working there.
+It wasn't just them though, it was a wide range of employees so the women were not burdened in isolation with doing this extra work.

 >Before you read ANY FURTHER I want to say this right now.
-Should you decide to ask females in your company to produce assets like blogs or videos etc you MUST make this a valued and core part of the job and praise and celebrate it.
+Should you decide to ask women in your company to produce assets like blogs or videos etc you MUST make this a valued and core part of the job and praise and celebrate it.
 Do not tack on more labour to those that are already emotionally burdened and may be struggling to progress and be seen.

 Some questions to ask: